IHomes/remotegardensite/README.md

 Scripts to gather weather or hardware health data and post to xively

 ## public_html
-Example html for displaying data
+Example html for displaying data.
+-Historical displays powered by https://github.com/jasonneylon/xively-rickshaw

 ## sensors
 Sensors and supporting scripts used in the remote garden monitor